mouse0270/bootstrap-notify/README.md

 # Bootstrap Notify
-This is a simple pluging that turns standard Bootstrap alerts into "Growl-like" notifications.
+This is a simple plugin that turns standard Bootstrap alerts into "Growl-like" notifications.

 ## Bower Officially Supported
 I would like to thank [Błażej Krysiak](https://github.com/IjinPL) for doing this!